bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Pieter Wuille**: 00:27:22

-Yeah, but as I said earlier, that wasn't really the original motivation to talk about the efficient or native multi-signature construction.
+Yeah, but as I said earlier, that wasn't really the original motivation to talk about the efficient or native multisignature construction.
 Namely, the original motivation was actually going further and have [cross input signature aggregation](https://btctranscripts.com/bitcoin-core-dev-tech/2024-04/cross-input-signature-aggregation/).
 And that is the idea of really all inputs in a transaction, even if there are multiple parties, even if the transaction is like spending coins from multiple separate coins together, we want a single signature for all of them.
 And this is possible if all those people cooperate, which is often the case in terms of like even today, like if you have a wallet and you have multiple coins in it and you're spending them simultaneously, you're just one party even though you have multiple public keys.